PlanFit-Research/planfit-allocation-method/README.md

 `Year, ... , 10 year T.Bond, ...`, and save the sheet as
 `data/histretSP_clean.csv`.
-The file is © Aswath Damodaran, NYU Stern, licensed CC-BY 4.0; redistribution within this repository is permitted under that licence.
+The file is © Aswath Damodaran, NYU Stern, licensed CC-BY 4.0; redistribution within this repository is permitted under that license.